HumamAlwassel/DETAD/README.md

 # How to run it?

+> :warning: **DETAD current code is based on Python 2.
+Switching to Python 3 might result in _logical_ errors in the false postivie analysis.** Please either use the Python 2 environment we provide in environment.yml, or make the suggested fixes from this [pull request](https://github.com/HumamAlwassel/DETAD/pull/8) if you are using your own Pyhton 3 environment.
+In either case, you should verify that you can reproduce the same example plots in [sample_output](sample_output/).

 Install conda, create the environment from the `environment.yml` file, and then activate the environment:
 ```
 conda env create -f environment.yml